dhanushA6/Calculator-React-Native/README.md

-Here’s a `README.md` file template you can use for your Calculator React Native project on GitHub:

----

 # Calculator App
 A simple, intuitive calculator application built using **React Native**.
 This app provides basic arithmetic operations along with the ability to maintain a history of calculations.

 ## Features